-Just in front of the barrow on the northerly.
-Never inflate a paraglider in front of a hang glider - blow back accidents have happened.
-Paragliders, be sure to be flying properly before you leave the flattish take off.
-Otherwise you may bang your backside hard on the earthworks.
-No take offs from the slope of the hill below the ditch for safety reasons, as you would not be seen by other gliders taking off
+Just in front of the long barrow.
+Never inflate a paraglider in front of a hang glider - blowback accidents have happened.
+Paragliders, be sure to be flying properly before you leave the flattish take-off, otherwise, you may not clear hill fortís ditch.
+Hang gliders, ensure you have speed crossing the ditch and do not let the glider lift you off too early.
+No takeoffs from the slope of the hill below the ditch for safety reasons, as you would not be seen by other gliders taking off.

 Top landings should be made to the east of the long barrow on a hang glider, but note that they can be difficult in lighter winds due to the slope.
 Paragliders can land anywhere on top.
 Be especially careful if this area contains sheep.
 DO NOT LAND BEHIND THE BARROW (TURBULENCE)